emthm/CHOICE/README.md

 - use_suppression_factor: true/false.
 If set to true, noise suppression is applied on certain components.
 Values should be provided on a later instance.
 - no_engines: number of engines on the aircraft
 - type_nozzles: separate/mix.
 To define separate or mix exhaust nozzles.
+- modules: specify for which components to calculate, eg. Fan Lpc Comb Lpt cold_nozzle (Airframe is always included)
 - xmic: distance of microphone from the landing point, along the runway path
 - ymic: microphone height from ground
 - zmic: lateral distance from runway.